DELTAS Africa Phase II Call for Proposals

 These strategic areas have been recognised as necessary for strengthening, sustaining, attracting and retaining excellence in research.
 Within each strategic area, the initiative identifies several key outcomes; these key outcomes can be considered as descriptions of capacities required for that strategic area to function well.

 The objectives of DELTAS Africa are aligned to the strategic areas.
 They are:

 - To produce world class Africa and globally relevant research for health, social and economic advancement in Africa

-- To strengthen research leadership training and mentorship to build a critical mass of globally-competitive African scientists and create career sustainable career pathways for the trained scientists
+- To strengthen research leadership training and mentorship to build a critical mass of high caliber scientists in Africa

 - To cultivate professional environments to manage and support research and build positive research cultures on the continent